Aidan-Kay/ExtraDataPlugin/README.md

 # ExtraDataPlugin
 A plugin for SimHub to add extra properties.
-Currently designed for ACC in particular, with iRacing additions in progress.
+Currently designed for iRacing and ACC in particular.

 Main additions include extra leaderboard data and colour gradients with any number of colour stops, rather than just the 2/3 that SimHub provides.